apeskinian/p4_watch-o-tron/README.md

 ## UX

 #### Strategy
-Create a feature rich web app for watch enthusiasts which enables them to manage and track their collections.
+Create a feature-rich web app for watch enthusiasts which enables them to manage and track their collections.

 #### Scope
 Features I wanted to include were: